 - Secret Ingredient!
 This cheese ball recipe is different as it has a secret ingredient – GRAM FLOUR.
-Now Gram Flour or Besan (as we call it in India) is flour made from husked & split bengal gram (chana dal).
-This flour not only helps the cheese ball stick together while frying, it also has added health benefits as it is high in protein and fiber and is naturally gluten-free.
-In the recipe, you can even use chickpea flour (made from white chickpeas).
+Gram Flour (also known as Besan in India) is flour made from husked & split bengal gram (also known as chana dal or black chickpeas).
+This flour not only helps the cheese ball stick together while frying, it also has the added health benefits of being high in protein and fiber.
+It also happens to be naturally gluten-free, meaning you can easily serve a wider audience.
+If you are unable to find gram flour where you live, you can use chickpea flour instead.

-- No all-purpose flour: The recipe does not use all-purpose flour but only gram flour.
-Besan or Chickpea flour is not traditionally used in a cheese ball recipe, so this recipe was one of a kind when I posted it.
-Since sharing it, I have had a lot of positive feedback and I am happy to report that tasty, satisfying homemade cheese balls are being made in kitchens everywhere!
+- No all-purpose flour: The recipe does not use any all-purpose flour, rather relies only on gram flour.
+Besan (or chickpea flour) is not traditionally used in a cheese ball recipe, so this was one of a kind when I posted it.
+Since sharing it, I have had a lot of positive feedback and I am happy to report that tasty, homemade, gluten-free cheese balls are being made in kitchens everywhere!

 - Potatoes: Use potatoes with a high starch content.
 Russet and Yukon potatoes are a good option.

 - Cheese: The recipe works very well with either cheddar cheese or processed cheese.
 For a more traditional Indian flavor profile, I suggest using grated Amul cheese, but cheddar or American cheese will work as well.

 This fail-proof method of making fried cheese balls is quite simple.
 First, prepare your ingredients.

 1. Boil 3 small potatoes (100 grams) in a steamer, pressure cooker or an electric cooker until they are fork tender.
 You can also steam the potatoes in an Instant Pot for 7 to 8 minutes.
 Boil the potatoes until they are completely cooked, then drain them well.